luna404/HeRAMS-UserManual/UserGuide_en.md

 3. In the rightmost column of the table, you should see several action buttons.
 Click the <img src=" images/icon_workspace.png" height="20" align="top" alt='workspace'></img>  icon.
 This will open the workspace of the selected project.
 4. You should now see a table with all workspaces.
 For each workspace the table provides information on the last time data was synced with the underlying database, the number of contributors, health facilities and responses.
 Alike the project table, the las column contains several action button.
 5. To add a new user, you have to share the workspace with the user.
 In the **Actions** column of the workspace you would like to share, click the <img src=" images/icon_share.png" height="20" align="top" alt='share'></img>  icon
 6. You should now see something similar to the image below.
-On the buttom half of the screen you can see a list of all users currently having access to this workspace and their permission level.
+On the bottom half of the screen you can see a list of all users currently having access to this workspace and their permission level.

 <p align="center">
 	<img src=" images/HeRAMS_workspace_share.png alt="share workspace" height="300"></img>